Docker on Windows on-premises

 Step 3 - On-premises configuration of your network appliances

 Configure your network firewalls and proxies to periodically export logs to the dedicated Syslog port of the FTP directory according to the directions in the dialog.
 For example:

 BlueCoat_HQ - Destination path: \<<machine_name>>\BlueCoat_HQ\

-Step 4 - Verify the successful deployment in the Cloud App Security portal
+Step 4 - Verify the successful deployment in the Defender for Cloud Apps portal

 Check the collector status in the Log collector table and make sure the status is Connected.
 If it's Created, it's possible the log collector connection and parsing haven't completed.